10 Outdoor Staging Tips for Selling Your Home

 4. Make a big impact with a small space

-You don’t need a sprawling backyard to stage a crush-worthy place to hang.
+You don’t need a sprawling backyard to stage a crush-worthy spot to hang out.
 Turn a tiny deck or patio into a relaxing parklet for sipping morning coffee or savoring an alfresco meal with a bistro dining set and a few potted plants.
-Eye-catching succulents are great for sunny locations; hydrangeas and fuschias can add a beautiful pop of color to a shady spot.
+Eye-catching succulents are great for sunny locations, and hydrangeas and fuschias can add a beautiful pop of color to a shady spot.

 5. Just add water

 Give your yard an extra splash of serenity with a simple water feature.
 For around fifty bucks, you can transform a section of your garden into a tranquil Zen retreat with the soothing sounds of a small bamboo fountain.
-Or extend your modern farmhouse style outdoors with the addition of an old-fashioned water pump- fountain.
+Extend your modern farmhouse style outdoors with the addition of an old-fashioned water pump fountain.

 Bird baths are another sweet choice.
 Place one in a corner of a patio or among colorful flower beds to create a charming focal point for any outdoor space.